Mental Health Facilities Scranton, PA

 Scranton Counseling Center

-Scranton Counseling Center is a mental health facility in Scranton, PA, located at 326 Adams Avenue, in the 18503 zip code.
-Scranton Counseling Center provides partial hospitalization/day treatment and outpatient treatment.
-Scranton Counseling Center provides integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
-Scranton Counseling Center also supports LGBT, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Scranton Counseling Center include court-ordered outpatient treatment, diet and exercise counseling and case management.
+Scranton Counseling Center is a mental health treatment clinic in Scranton, Pennsylvania, located at 326 Adams Avenue, in the 18503 zip code.
+Scranton Counseling Center provides outpatient treatment and partial hospitalization/day treatment.
+Scranton Counseling Center provides group therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
+Scranton Counseling Center also supports people with trauma, LGBT and clients referred from the court/judicial system.
+Additional services provided by Scranton Counseling Center consist of mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.

 Geisinger Community Medical Center Behavioral Health